Dina-Hosny/Scala-Discounts-Real-Time-Rule-Engine/README.md

 - No loops and no Null values are used.
 - All functions are documented.

+### Project Main Functions:

+- expiration_fn: Calculates the discount to be applied to a product based on its expiration date.
+- Product_category: Determines the discount to be applied to a product based on its category.
+- exact_day: Determines the discount to be applied to a purchase made on a specific day.
+- quantityDiscount: Determines the discount to be applied to a purchase based on the quantity of items bought.
+- appDiscount: Determines the discount to be applied to a purchase based on the purchasing channel.
+- visaDiscount: Determines the discount to be applied to a purchase based on the payment method.
+- appliedDiscount: Determines the discount to be applied to a purchase based on the highest two discount values.
+- finalPrice: Determines the final price after applying the discount.

 ## How does It work?

 using the ```WatchService``` the source folder is tracking for any events.
 So, when new CSV files are added, it will read them into Scala data structures like ```Lists```, process it, then upload the result into Scala data structures.